3D printing is revolutionising manufacturing, allowing for the creation of complex and custom parts faster than ever before.

 High-performance polymers are a class of materials that offer superior mechanical, thermal, and chemical properties.
 They are frequently used in demanding industries such as aerospace, automotive, and healthcare.

-ABS is a widely used polymer in 3D printing due to its toughness, impact resistance, and ease of processing.
+ABS is a widely used polymer due to its toughness, impact resistance, and ease of processing.
 It is commonly used for consumer products, automotive components, and toys.

 PLA is biodegradable and derived from renewable resources, making it a popular choice for eco-friendly applications.
 While not as strong as ABS, it is easier to print and ideal for prototyping.